oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 ##  Running the Oracle WebCenter Portal containers

 Oracle WebCenter Portal requires the creation of at least two containers
-* an admin server container.
+* An Administration Server container.
-* a single managed server container
+* A single Managed server container.

 **Note :** While Naming Containers avoid using underscore in Container Name to avoid encountering malformed URL exception.
 ### 1. Creating containers for WebCenter Portal Server